Hkattelu/Hkattelu.github.io/_posts/2017-01-05-How-to-learn-coding-without-losing-motivation.markdown

 ![Website](http://betamore.com/wp-content/uploads/2016/01/Learn-to-Code.png){:height="300px" width="300px" text-align="center"}

 A beginner might be tempted to do another tutorial after they finished the first one if they do not feel like they learned enough.
-To this is say, no. As soon as you finish your tutorials on a subject, I say you should jump right into a project.
+To this I say, no. As soon as you finish your tutorials on a subject, I say you should jump right into a project.
 The main reason is that once you've started on something, you will typically feel uneasy if you let it go unfinished.
 As a result, you have a much bigger incentive to return to coding once you've lost your motivation.
 This will also teach you good future habits such as googling/using stack overflow if you don't know how to solve a problem.
 In the end, you will eventually finish